meilisearch/documentation/guides/advanced_guides/faceted_search.md

   - `facetName`: The name (the attribute) of a field used as a facet.
   - `facetValue`: The value of this facet to filter results on.

-  Both contain the facet names and values to filter on.
+  Both types of array contain the facet names and values to filter on.
   The **array's depth** must be at least equal to **1** and musn't be greater than **2**.

 Using a double dimensional array allows using **logical connectives**.